 George W. Bush’s family moved to Midland in the early 1950’s and purchased a 1,400 square foot home for around $9,000.
 It’s worth noting that this works out to approximately $6.45 per square foot; in other words, the price of two Starbucks coffees.
 The George W. Bush Childhood Home is now meticulously restored and offers a peek into what life was like for kids growing up in the 1950’s.

-The Bush family lived in Midland for several years, and George W. Bush attended San Jacinto Junior High, which is where Laura Welch, who would become the First Lady, also attended school.
+The Bush family lived in this once quaint city for several years, and George W. Bush attended San Jacinto Junior High, which is where Laura Welch, who would become the First Lady, also attended school.

 4. Beautiful Downtown Skyline Architecture